The Cornerstone of DORA

 Apply qualitative assessment

-Complement with non-numeric dimensions: regulatory impact (does this support your licence?), reputational exposure, substitutability, systemic implications.
+Complement with non-numeric dimensions tied to Article 3(22): authorisation conditions (does this support your licence?), customer protection obligations, service continuity, substitutability, compliance dependencies.
 Workshop with business heads, legal, risk, compliance.

 Resiplan workflow: multi-stakeholder scoring with evidence attachments